BehramtheBerry/PLM-KP_Survey/README.md

-# Keyphrase Prediction (KP) with advanced Pre-trained Language Models (PLM-KP) for efficient Keyphrase Extraction (KPE) and Generation (KPG) tasks in NLP.
+# Pre-trained Language Models for Keyphrase Prediction: A Review!!!
 ---
       ### ⭐️⭐️⭐️Call for Collaboration⭐️⭐️⭐️
 Organized by Behram the Berry (umair@khu.ac.kr)